craftercms/docs/source/system-administrators/activities/clustering.rst

 - **studio.clustering.node.registration.password**: password to access this server's local repository
 - **studio.clustering.node.registration.privateKey**: private key to access this server's local repository (multiline string) when using ``key`` as authentication type to access this server's local repository

 Modify the values in the clustering section of your ``studio-config-overrides.yaml`` file with values from your setup and save the file.
+You can also change the clustering section from the |mainMenu| **Main Menu** in Studio under ``Global Config``

 Notice the environment variables used in the configuration above.
 The next step is to setup those environment variables used above.
 To setup the environment variables, open the ``crafter-setenv.sh`` file (found in your Authoring installation, under ``bin``) and modify the values of the variables listed below with values from your setup and save the file.
 Remember to uncomment the ``SPRING_PROFILES_ACTIVE`` environment variable since we are using an external database.